amithr/kuingia/README.md

 ## Project

 This is project meant for developers to get a user login system up and running instantly in node.
 It's supposed to be intuitive and simply, while still maintaining a minimum level of functionality.
-This is objviously not meant for production.
+This is obviously not meant for production.

 Oh and 'kuingia' means 'to enter' in Swahili.

+## Installation

+You can install this package via npm.

 ## Documentation